Nebraska Laws and Penalties Surrounding Different Forms of Marijuana

 If you take any steps to extract the THC from the plant, and the result is over 10% THC by weight, you may be looking at a felony.
 However, regardless of where the THC came from, the State still has to prove greater than 10% by weight to move it to a felony versus treating this as you would any other form of marijuana.

 Other forms of THC concentrate that this law would apply to include hash oil, THC vape pens, and wax made of THC concentrate.

-Drug paraphernalia such as bongs, pipes or rolling papers is an infraction upon first offense with a maximum fine of $100.
+Drug paraphernalia such as bongs, pipes, rolling papers, or vape pens is an infraction upon first offense with a maximum fine of $100.
 If used paraphernalia is found, it is possible that you will receive the same infraction as you would if you were in possession of marijuana bud from the resin on the piece of used paraphernalia.

 Every marijuana case is different, so it is important to contact an experienced drug defense attorney to be sure that your case can have the best possible outcome.

-If you or a loved one has been the target of a marijuana investigation, contact the the aggressive criminal defense attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers.
+If you or a loved one has been the target of a marijuana investigation, you may be in legal trouble.
+You should contact the aggressive criminal defense attorneys at Berry Law right away for help defending your rights.